Sonic the Hedgehog (film): Development

 In 2013, Sony Pictures Entertainment acquired the rights to produce and distribute a Sonic film.
-On June 10, 2014, a live-action animated film was announced as a joint venture between Sony Pictures' Columbia Pictures and Marza Animation Planet, a Japan-based subsidiary of Sega Sammy Holdings which had produced CGI cutscenes for several Sonic games.
+On June 10, 2014, a live-action animated film was announced as a joint venture between Sony Pictures's Columbia Pictures and Marza Animation Planet, a Japan-based subsidiary of Sega Sammy Holdings which had produced CGI cutscenes for several Sonic games.
 It would be produced by Neal H. Moritz by his Original Film banner alongside Takeshi Ito, Mie Onishi, and Toru Nakahara, and written by Evan Susser and Van Robichaux.
-In February 2016, Sega CEO Hajime Satomi said the film was scheduled for 2018.
-Blur Studio's Tim Miller and Jeff Fowler were hired in 2016 to develop it; Fowler would make his feature directorial debut, and Miller would serve as executive producer.
-Blur Studio previously produced cutscenes for the games Shadow the Hedgehog (2005), for which Fowler directed cutscenes, and Sonic the Hedgehog (2006).
-Patrick Casey, Josh Miller, and Oren Uziel were writing the screenplay, while Casey and Miller wrote the story.
+In February 2016, Sega CEO said the film was scheduled for 2018.
+Hajime Satomi, Blur Studio's Tim Miller, and Jeff Fowler were hired in 2016 to develop the film; Fowler would direct it in his feature directorial debut, while Miller would serve as executive producer.
+Blur Studio previously produced cutscenes for the games Shadow the Hedgehog (2005), for which Fowler did animation and directed cutscenes, and Sonic the Hedgehog (2006).
+Patrick Casey, Josh Miller, and Oren Uziel were writing the screenplay, while Casey and Miller wrote the story, however, the former two received sole writing credit while Uziel went uncredited.

 On October 2, 2017, Paramount Pictures announced that they had acquired the rights after Sony put the film in turnaround.
 Almost all of the production team remained unchanged.
 Coincidentally, Paramount and Sega had once been sister companies under Gulf and Western Industries; Gulf and Western sold Sega's assets in 1984.
 In February 2018, it was announced that the film would be released in November 2019.
 During production the film used the working title "Casino Night", named after one of the stages in the Sonic games.
-Early drafts featured Sonic's Super Sonic form from the video games; the ideas were latterly discarded, as Fowler felt that "it didn't make sense to obviously bring in the Super Sonic thing just yet” and instead wanted to focus on the origins of Sonic and Robotnik's relationship.
+Early drafts featured Sonic's Super Sonic form from the video games; the ideas were latterly discarded, as Fowler felt that "it didn't make sense to obviously bring in the Super Sonic thing just yet" and instead wanted to focus on the origins of Sonic and Robotnik's relationship.
+Casey and Miller reportedly described the film as not faithful to the game, while producer Toby Ascher favored their buddy comedy approach.